lk-geimfari/lk-geimfari.github.io/_posts/2020-07-08-the-idiomatic-comparison-in-python.md

 ## Summary

-- Use `is` when you compare objects.
+- Use `is` when you compare variable with a singleton-object.
 - Use `==` when you want to compare the values of the objects.